-Title: Installing insulation to suspended floors in the workplace Learning outcomes Assessment criteria The learner will be a The learner will be able to: arner can: 2 Know how to comply with environmentally responsible work practices to meet current, legislation standards and official guidance when installing insulation to suspended floors.
-2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • below ground level • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • materials and waste storage • the general public Explain the accident reporting procedures and who is responsible for making reports.
+Title: Installing insula ation to suspended floors in the workplace Learning outcomes Assessment criteria The learner will be a able to: The lea arner can: 2 Know how to environmental work practice current, legisl standards and guidance whe insulation to standards. ally responsible is to meet ation d official en installing 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • below ground level • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to: • site • workplace • siting and location of vehicles • company • customer • access equipment • materials and waste storage • the general public Explain the accident reporting procedures and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when applying surface finishes to installing insulation to suspended floors and describe how and when they are used in relation to: • water • CO 2 • foam • powder

-Title: Installing insulation to suspended floors in the workplace Learning outcomes Assessment criteria The learner will be a ble to: The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out your work and maintain safe and healthy work practices 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when installing insulation to suspended floors in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment safe use, storage and handling of materials, tools and equipment specific risks to health including mental health specific risks associated with ventilation (inside the property and under floor) and also including combustion appliances specific risks associated with working in confined spaces 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing insulation to suspended floors, in relation to: • collective protective measures • personal protective equipment (PPE) • respiratory protective equipment (RPE) • local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)
+Title: Installing insulation to suspended floors in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 Comply with current, relevant legislation, standards and official guidance to carry out your work and maintain safe and healthy work practices 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when installing insulation to suspended floors in relation to the following: methods of work safe use of health and safety control equipment safe use of access equipment safe use, storage and handling of materials, tools and equipment specific risks to health including mental health specific risks associated with ventilation (inside the property and under floor) and also including combustion appliances specific risks associated with working in confined spaces 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing insulation to suspended floors, in relation to: • collective protective measures • personal protective equipment (PPE) • respiratory protective equipment (RPE) • local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: fires spillages injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: risk assessment personal assessment methods of work manufacturers' technical information data sheets statutory regulations official guidance Control of Substances Hazardous to Health (COSHH)